songlab-cal/StableFM/README.md

 Results are stored under `data/results_with_moderators`.

-For convenience, csv files with Benjamini-Hochberg-adjusted p-values are also stored under `data/results_with_moderators/p_values`.
+For convenience, csv files with both raw and Benjamini-Hochberg-adjusted p-values are also stored under `data/results_with_moderators/p_values`.

 ## Summary data files